2020 Economic Summit

 - Commercial real estate brokerage firms

 Jay has extensive experience litigating in State and Federal courts, regularly handling cases in courts throughout the Bay Area and beyond.
-Among other distinctions, Jay holds Martindale-Hubbell’s AV® Preeminent™ peer ranking, its highest ranking, and was recently recognized in US News Best Lawyers in America© for his work on real estate litigation.
+Among other distinctions, Jay holds Martindale-Hubbell’s AV® Preeminent™ peer ranking, its highest ranking, and has repeatedly been recognized in US News Best Lawyers in America© and recently named “Lawyer of the Year” by The Best Lawyers in America©, for his work on real estate litigation.
 In addition to his trial and binding arbitration experience, Jay has mediated numerous cases to successful resolution for his clients.

 - Preparation and defense of Proofs of Claim